 We have compiled a list of questions and answers related to the impact of the ongoing Coronavirus (Covid-19) outbreak on CapMan.
-The information was updated on 23 April 2020.

 1. How are CapMan’s operations prepared for the Covid-19 situation?

-We have taken measures to secure the health and well-being of our employees, our customers and partners and are predominantly working remotely for the time being.
+We have taken measures to secure the health and well-being of our employees, our customers and partners and are partially working remotely for the time being.
 Due to the nature of our business, we are well-equipped and prepared for remote work and have been able to adapt to this situation more or less seamlessly.
 Although we forego face-to-face meetings in lieu of virtual meetings, our operations continue more or less as usual.

 2. What is the financial impact of Covid-19 outbreak for CapMan?